How Do Lizards Climb Walls?

 How Do Lizards Stick To Walls?

-Lizards have a large number of very tiny hairs on the pads of their feet called setae.
-These hairs have tiny pads at their tips known as spatulae, which are about one-tenth of a human hair in diameter.
-These tiny pads therefore drastically increase the surface area and come in intimate contact with the surface on which the lizard is crawling, so the Van der Waals forces kick in.
+Wall-climbing lizards — most famously geckos, but also some anoles and skinks — have a vast number of very tiny hairs on the pads of their feet called setae.
+Each seta is roughly one-tenth the diameter of a human hair (about 5 micrometers across), and each one branches at its tip into hundreds of even smaller pads called spatulae, only about 200 nanometers wide.
+These billions of nano-scale spatulae drastically increase the contact area with the surface on which the lizard is crawling, so the Van der Waals forces kick in.
 Although normally considered negligible, in this case, the Van der Waals forces combine to form a pretty strong force.
 To understand how strong these forces can be, think of this – the number of hairs that cover an area the size of a single dime, which will be about one million hairs, can lift up to 45 pounds!